kaelzhang/git-perm-rm/README.md

 # git-perm-rm

-Permanently remove a file or directory from a git repo.
+Permanently remove a file or directory from a git repo including all related commit records.

+It's a very usefull script to get your git repo more sexy and slim, but at the meantime, it is dangerous and irreversible !

 ## Usage